 You could be:

-keeping up to date with European policy and legislation on waste management.
+- keeping up to date with current policies and legislation on waste management.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 - the size of the company or organization you work for

 Pay rates for recycling officers are usually around £20,000 to £28,000 a year, rising up to around £36,000 with more experience.
 Senior managers may earn up to £45,000 or more.